The Best Way to Determine Leadership? Or a Corrupt, Divisive, Failed System?

 Of course, in the 1990s President Clinton managed to do some good (like balance the budget, produce a budget surplus and avoid committing American troops to battle on foreign soil).
 But Clinton tended to do what was politically expedient and colluded with Republicans in certain instances at the expense of many Americans (as he did with the so-called "Welfare Reform" in 1996).

-Still, electing Obama was a step in the right direction, albeit a very small step, because Mr. Obama has been reduced to doing what is politically expedient.
-He has unable or unwilling to address the root causes of our problems, using rather ineffective band aids rather than using needed medicine to cure the underlying infection.
+Even though electing Mr. Obama was a step in the right direction, it was a small step because he was reduced to doing what is politically expedient.
+He was forced to using rather ineffective band aids rather than using needed medicine to cure the underlying infection that has led to a virtual Plutocracy and increased the inevitable giant income gap between the richest few and the working poor.
+(See Poverty: America's Greatest Shame.)

-But the main problem is that because corporations and the wealthiest few finance and bribe both Republicans and Democrats, they get the best government that money can buy to suit their purposes.
+The main problem, however, is that because corporations and the wealthiest few finance and bribe both Republicans and Democrats, they get the best government that money can buy to suit their purposes.
+And that is the consequence of 40 years of Reaganism.

 Goldwater was wrong about a lot of things, and he was vehemently disliked by anti-war activists because he was a proud and militant “hawk” (as opposed to the peace-promoting “doves” of the 1960s).
-However, Goldwater was correct about citizen responsibility, and he would have been horrified by the so-called “conservative” Reaganite Republicans of today who have made such ahorrible mess of things and turned so many Americans against their government.
+However, Goldwater was correct about citizen responsibility, and he would have been horrified by the so-called “conservative” Reaganite and Trumpites Republicans of today who have made such a horrible mess of things and turned so many Americans against their government.

 Why is that?
 Well, it mainly because Ronald Reagan falsely claimed that: "There's a clear cause and effect here that is as neat and predictable as a law of physics: As government expands, liberty contracts."